Punched Cards with Logos

 Wartburg College is a small Lutheran college in Waverly Iowa.
 Small, but big enough to have been teaching computer science in the punched card era.
 This card incorporates a nice University emblem, but it is almost obscured by the row numbers printed across it.

 This cards was printed by NEC.
+The design is derived from the DSI 327 or equivalent.

 University of Washington